Perfluorooctanoic acid: Human data

 PFOA is resistant to degradation by natural processes such as metabolism, hydrolysis, photolysis, or biodegradation and has been found to persist in the environment.
 PFOA is found in environmental and biological fluids as the anion perfluorooctanoate.
 PFOA can be absorbed from ingestion and can penetrate skin.
 The acid headgroup of PFOA enables binding to proteins with fatty acid or hormone substrates such as serum albumin, liver fatty acid-binding protein, and the nuclear receptors PPARα and possibly CAR.

 In animals, PFOA is mainly present in the liver, blood, and kidneys.
 PFOA does not accumulate in fat tissue, unlike traditional organohalogen persistent organic pollutants.
 In humans, PFOA has an average elimination half-life of about three years.
 Because of this long half-life, PFOA has the potential to bioaccumulate.

 The levels of PFOA exposure in humans vary widely.
 While an average American might have 3 or 4 parts per billion of PFOA present in their blood serum, individuals occupationally exposed to PFOA have had blood serum levels over 100,000 parts per billion (100 parts per million or 0.01%) recorded.
-In a study of individuals living around DuPont's Washington Works plant, those who had no occupational exposure had a median blood serum level of 329 parts per billion while the median of those with occupational exposure was 775 parts per billion.
 While no amount of PFOA in humans is legally recognized as harmful, DuPont was "not satisfied" with data showing their Chinese workers accumulated an average of about 2,250 parts per billion of PFOA in their blood from a starting average of around 50 parts per billion less than a year prior.

-In late 2012, scientists at Emory University compared health risks in workers at a DuPont chemical plant in West Virginia with high PFOA exposure to the risks of the same diseases in other regional DuPont factory workers and in the US population.
-In comparison with the other DuPont workers, workers at the high-PFOA plant were at roughly three times the risk of dying of mesothelioma or chronic kidney disease, and roughly twice the risk of dying of diabetes mellitus.
-Workers were at similarly elevated risk for kidney cancer and for non-cancer kidney diseases.
-In rodents, PFOA concentrates in the kidneys.